mewa/mewa.github.io/content/posts/2018-12-20-abandon-relations-no-silver-bullet.md

 The key point is that you should stop and think before choosing blindly a solution -- be it SQL or NoSQL or else -- and apply KISS principle to anything you do.
 I think [this article by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/05/15/NODB.html) sums it up pretty nicely.

-Remember -- there are no silver bullets -- apply engineering to your input.
+So, remember to always apply engineering to your input -- regardless of the solution you eventually end up with.

 [^1]: An actual example of a "great" idea presented by one of the Oracle people
 [^2]: Also an actual example of a "great" idea given -- at this point I was rendered speechless
 [^3]: I made it up and exaggerated a bit to support my claim.
 But it's not *that* far-fetched if you asked the *O* people
 [^4]: Used for brevity: as opposed to NoSQL databases
 [^5]: Of course this goes the other way round too -- i.e. when you want to introduce relations into a non-relational database
+[^6]: Just an example, I'm fully aware Lisps have a similar problem that Haskell does in terms of hiring